 The Delaware Public Archives are one of the oldest public archives programs in the country, created by the General Assembly in 1905.
 Additionally, Biggs Museum of American Art houses one of the finest collections of American fine and decorative arts.

-Explore a full list of Delaware’s historic attractions.
+Explore a full list of Delaware’s historic attractions or check these historic attractions out:

 Located directly on the East Coast with dozens of inlets, bays, lakes and rivers, Delaware offers a number of beaches that attract tourists and locals alike.
 While all three Delaware counties have beaches, some of the most famous beaches lie in the southern tier of our state.